Best Nicotine Gum & Lozenges Compared

 Generic / Store-Brand Nicotine Gum

-Common brands: CVS Health, Walgreens (Well at Walgreens), Walmart (Equate), Rite Aid, Amazon Basic Care, Kirkland (Costco), Member’s Mark (Sam’s Club) Strengths: 2 mg, 4 mg Flavors: Typically Mint and Original (limited variety compared to Nicorette) Price: $20–35 for a 160-count box
+Common brands: CVS Health, Walgreens (Well at Walgreens), Walmart (Equate), Amazon Basic Care, Kirkland (Costco), Member’s Mark (Sam’s Club) Strengths: 2 mg, 4 mg Flavors: Mint and Original (limited variety) Price: $20-35 for a 160-count box

-Generic nicotine gum contains the same active ingredient in the same dose as Nicorette.
-The FDA requires bioequivalence testing for OTC generics, meaning the nicotine delivery profile must match the brand name.
+Generic nicotine gum contains the same active ingredient at the same dose as Nicorette.
+The FDA requires bioequivalence testing for OTC generics, meaning the nicotine delivery profile must match the brand name within a tight margin.
+The science is the same.
+The label is different.

 Pros:

-- Costco and Sam’s Club offer excellent bulk value
+- Kirkland and Sam’s Club versions offer the best bulk pricing of any option

 Cons: